Viral cytopathic effects

 The changes that can be seen under the microscope include:

 • Irregular nuclear membrane – The nucleus is surrounded by a thin capsule called the nuclear membrane.
-Normally the membrane is smooth but, in a cell infected by a virus, it can become wrinkled.
+Normally, the membrane is smooth, but in a cell infected by a virus, it can become wrinkled.

 • Chromatin changes – The genetic material inside the nucleus is called chromatin.
 After a cell becomes infected with a virus, the chromatin can start to look darker than normal or may move to the nuclear membrane.